 The Legislative Committee (LC) continued its third consultative meeting on the “Policy Review of Legal Aid to Indigent Person” with the Drangpons (Judges) from the Bhutan National Legal Institute (BNLI).

-The Drangpons from BNLI shared that though the state provides an annual budget for legal aid and that different laws have different provisions under legal aid, no agency has been identified/authorized by any of the existing laws with the responsibility for implementing the provisions on Legal aid.
+The Drangpons from BNLI shared that though the State provides an annual budget for legal aid.
+That different laws have different provisions under legal aid, and no agency has been identified/authorized by any of the existing legislation with the responsibility for implementing the provisions on Legal aid.
 There are no procedural guidelines for availing legal aid.
 Furthermore, people are unaware of the existence of such legal aid services provided by the State.
 They pointed out that the main aim of such provision is to provide access to justice; however, an appropriate agency to lead such crucial services could not be identified.
 One of the highlights of the meeting was the need for a clear definition as to who should qualify as an indigent person and who is eligible to receive such a legal aid.